 Welcome to Panther Nation

-Midway ISD is a sought-after district in the Central Texas area with nationally-recognized teachers, custom cutting-edge curricula, and supportive community involvement.
-Midway’s PK-12 enrollment has grown to more than 7,800 students at six elementary schools, two intermediate schools, a middle school and a high school, while maintaining the highest expectations in academics.
+Midway ISD is a sought-after district in the Central Texas area with nationally recognized teachers, custom curricula and supportive community involvement.
+Midway’s pre-K through 12th grade enrollment has grown to more than 8,300 students at six elementary schools, two intermediate schools, a middle school and a high school, while maintaining the highest expectations in academics.

-Midway’s curriculum focuses on providing a learner-centered environment to engage and challenge students.
-Staff and students alike can utilize advanced technology every day with the district’s progressive 1:1 Initiative, which provides a digital tablet for every student.
-Midway graduates are work and college-ready through nationally-renowned programs like Project Lead the Way, with numerous options for state endorsements to suit the individual student.
+Midway graduates are prepared for work, college and military through nationally renowned programs and numerous options for state endorsements to suit the individual student.
 MISD curriculum also showcases award-winning fine arts, distinctive career and technical education programs, and competitive 6A athletics.
-Faculty and students benefit from Professional Development School partnerships with Baylor University.
+Faculty and students benefit from a distinguished professional development school partnership with Baylor University.

 For the latest news and achievements, visit Panther Nation News (pnn.midwayisd.org).
-For a thorough report on the most recent school year, click here for annual district reports.
-Click here for the District Improvement Plan.
+For a thorough reports, click here for annual district reports or here for district reporting and accountability.

 Mission, Vision & Goals